JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 Drag 'Data/Game/Script.sdat' into the window.
 Click "Export" to export an excel spreadsheet for translating, and "Import" to re-import it.
 Click save to update Script.sdat.

 ### Importing Scripts from the Repo
 Copy the files from the [tl folder](/tl/) into 'Data/Game/excel/trimmed' and click "Merge Trimmed" for the script you want to merge.
-This will merge the English columns F-J into your full scripts in the 'Data/Game/excel' folder.
+This will merge the English columns F-J into your full scripts in the 'Data/Game/excel' folder if they exist or with a new script.
+Then click "Save".

 ### Executable Patching
 Drag 'WHITE ALBUM.exe' into the window to apply the following data changes: